RedditAdmin100/Chrome-Extension-Return-Device/README.md

 Put the two files (manifest.json and backgroud.js) in a folder and zip them.
-Go to https://chrome.google.com/webstore/developer/dashboard?hl=en-US&gl=US and upload the zip file.
-This should be free if you are publishing only to your domain.
+Go to https://chrome.google.com/webstore/developer/dashboard?hl=en-US&gl=US and upload the zip file.(you may have to do this with a super admin account) This should be free if you are publishing only to your domain.
-Once the extension is published. (you may have to do this with a super admin account)
+Once the extension is published, go to admin.google.com to force it to your desired OUs.